For many years, we measured intelligence with IQs tests. But recently, we’ve discovered that there are many different ways to measure intelligence.

 Sounds obvious, but most people don’t realize how beneficial reading is for the brain.
 Reading for pleasure is an excellent place to start, but reading to learn is even more of a kickstart for your linguistic powers.

-Jim Kwik, Author of Mindvalley’s Superbrain Program, says, “If knowledge is power, learning is your superpower.
+Jim Kwik, Author of Mindvalley’s Superbrain Quest, says, “If knowledge is power, learning is your superpower.
 And learning is not a spectator sport.”

 Nonfiction books and informative articles are a superb way to boost linguistic intelligence.